 In the fall 2019 term, in conjunction with the Walls to Bridges program, Professor Hill taught a third year, undergraduate memoir writing workshop inside a federal penitentiary in Kitchen named Grand Valley Institution for Women.
 Eleven “outside” students who were enrolled in studies as traditional U of Guelph students entered the prison once a week with their professor, and took part in a 12-week creative writing workshop alongside “inside” (incarcerated) students.
 Both groups of students spent the term writing memoirs and sharing them with each other.
 Corrections Canada suspended university education inside federal penitentiaries during the pandemic, but the Walls to Bridges program – which brings professors and university students into courses of study with incarcerated people across Canada -- may be reinstated if public health allows.

-about the undergraduate creative writing major and minor, contact Professor Lawrence Hill, Chair of the undergraduate creative writing committee, at: email@example.com or firstname.lastname@example.org.
+FOR MORE INFORMATION about the undergraduate creative writing major and minor, contact Professor Lawrence Hill, Chair of the undergraduate creative writing committee, at: email@example.com or firstname.lastname@example.org.